 Q13: When will my new CSCS card come?

 A. We don’t deal with your CSCS card and test, but we advise you on the process.
 We aim to get your NVQ certificates to you within 6 weeks of your last visit .
 Make sure you inform your assessor or the centre of any change of address.

 Q14: Can I claim the cost back as a tax expense?

 A: Yes.
 If you are self- employed the cost of the NVQ training is a claimable expense in your tax return.
-Also by your employer if you employed PAYE.
+Also as an employer if you employ PAYE staff.
 You will receive a receipt for all your payments.
 We advise you to discuss this process with your accountant or HMRC Self Assessment.

 Q15: How far do you travel?
 We work all over the country?